Negotiating SaaS Agreements: Key Contract Provisions and Protections

 - How can concerns about data privacy, security, access, integrity, and recovery be addressed in the SaaS contract?

-- What are some best practices for drafting SaaS agreements to ensure that SaaS services will continue to be available and supported?
+- What are best practices for drafting SaaS agreements to ensure that SaaS services remain available and supported?

 Ms. Gnadinger serves as Corporate Counsel at Microsoft, supporting the manufacturing industry account teams.
 Her... | Read More